Skip to main content

 Prerequisite: Prior instrumental experience

 Jazz ensemble is a performance group consisting of up to five saxophones, five trumpets, five trombones, and a rhythm section (guitar, bass, drum set, piano, and auxiliary percussion).
 We will explore several jazz styles, as well as rock and funk.
 Several performances per year are required, including competitions, festivals, and concerts.
-The focus of the course is performance, with an emphasis on jazz technique, improvisation, ensemble skills and studies of style. *This course can be applied to the Honors Diploma.
+The focus of the course is performance, with an emphasis on jazz technique, improvisation, ensemble skills and studies of style.

 AP MUSIC THEORY